All posts

 Stored XSS Leads to Account Takeover (2)

-Remote Code Execution (RCE) Vulnerability with File Upload
+Remote Code Execution via File Upload

 <?php